Skip to main content

 Outcomes: Goods

 Hong Kong is a sophisticated and wealthy market, and a gateway to consumers in China and other North Asian economies.
 It has long been a showcase market for Australian producers to establish brand recognition.
-In 2021, Australia sent around $6.2billion of goods to Hong Kong, our 13th largest goods export market.
-Top Australian goods exports to Hong Kong are gold, telecommunications equipment and parts, and edible products and preparations.
+In 2023, Australia sent around $9.8 billion of goods to Hong Kong, our 12th largest goods export market.
+Top Australian goods exports to Hong Kong are gold, alcoholic beverages and telecommunications equipment and parts.

 Australia's goods exports to Hong Kong Australia's goods imports from Hong Kong